Ritikdata12/tesnorgoproj-withzapier/README.md

 # Invoice Management System

 ## Overview
 This project is a full-stack application that helps users manage their invoices efficiently.
-It features a **Node.js backend microservice** and a **React frontend**.
+It features a **Node.js backend ** and a **React frontend**.
 Users can log in with Google OAuth, view details of their due invoices, and trigger automation workflows for handling past-due invoices using Zapier.

 ---